eraevous/Cognitive-Scaffolding/purpose_files/core_embeddings_combined.purpose.md

 - Embedding utilities also support short window sampling for semantic boundary detection via `semantic_chunk_text`.
 - Logging now handled via `core.utils.logger`; failures emit stack traces for easier debugging.
 - The FAISS index is reinitialized each run to avoid dimension mismatches.
+- When `segment_mode` is enabled, each topic chunk is embedded separately and stored under composite IDs like `doc_chunk01`.